DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

 This is is heightened when hyperpalatables are involved, refined processed sugars, unhealthy fats and salt.

-Whilst impossible to estimate accurately how many people struggle with addictive eating, we know it affects both men and women, involving a range of problem behavours.
+Whilst impossible to estimate accurately how many people struggle with emotional eating, we know it affects both men and women, involving a range of problem behavours.

-Eating addiction, might vary from the those who are able to control their addiction through modified lifestyle habits like calorie counting, to seriously compulsive over-eaters living with obesity.
+Emotional eating, might vary from the those who are able to control their habit through modified lifestyle habits like calorie counting, to seriously compulsive over-eaters living with obesity.

-We might think addictive eating is a problem only for overweight people, it actually affects people of all sizes, as many slim people maintain their weight by fighting the addiction.
+We might think emotional eating is a problem only for overweight people, it actually affects people of all sizes, as many slim people maintain their weight by fighting their habit.

 This is not about diets or being over weight

-Working with an addiction, is not about the substance.
+Working with a habit's, is not about the substance.

 The substance is a choice or a vehicle to achieve the required feeling or higher

-Understanding the individual is vital to working with an addiction.
+Understanding the individual is vital to working with a habit.

 The basic design for our body and mind is survival, the brain will do what ever it can to maintain our survival.
 When we overindulge in stimulators like alcohol, sex, drugs or sugar, our brain's reward center takes note that we have become overstimulated.
 The brain perceives this altered state, to be detrimental for our survival and compensates by decreasing our sense of pleasure and reward.